rabithole/commercial/commercial/README.md

 ### Add restrictions to making duplicate companies etc
 ### Restrict company delettion process
 ### Error handling from graphql
+#### Inconsistent behavior from Shopify's GraphQL error messaging.
+Need to develop error handling at the front end level with the form and handle less errors coming from Shopify.
 ### Must add all info handling for the company creation page.

 ### Format zip code input to be number.
 Can't limit length with type='number'. maxLength only works with text.